Causes of the Blues

 The Problem of “Am I Good Enough?”

-Despite our faults and weaknesses, God really loves us.
+However, despite our faults and weaknesses, God really loves us!
 He showed His love for us by sending His son, Jesus, to die on a cross to take our punishment for all the selfish, bad things we do.
-And then Jesus came back to life!! and tells us that if we follow Him we will be with Him forever in heaven.
+And then Jesus came back to life!!
+He tells us that if we follow Him we will be with Him forever in heaven.
+Also, He promises to be with us every step of our lives right now!

 I don’t know about you, but this blows me away!
 That my holy, perfect creator God loves me and you so very much that He was willing to be abused, slandered, whipped, beaten, abandoned, and nailed to a cross, and die a horrible death to pay the price for my wrongdoing and yours.